 But just because a DUI will show up on a background check, doesn’t mean you don’t have a hope of landing the job.
 As we have explained, a first-time DUI is only classified as a misdemeanor and most jobs that don’t require you to drive or operate heavy machinery will not have a problem with that.

-If you want to know how to check your own record, we have advised you to run a background check on yourself and we have also recommended the top three sites to do this.
+If you want to know how to check your own record, we have advised you to run a background check on yourself and we have also recommended the top two sites to do this.